-The Child and Adolescent SIG creates a place for clinicians and researchers to discuss, debate, and address issues relevant to the understanding and treatment of childhood anxiety and mood disorders.
-The group promotes networking between clinicians and researchers and helps combat isolation for therapists in private practice.
-The SIG offers opportunities for learning and connection between the annual conferences through online communication and continuing education.
+The SIG promotes networking between clinicians and researchers and helps combat isolation for therapists in private practice and offers opportunities for learning and connection between the annual conferences through online communication and CE.

 Sheila Rauch, PhD, ABPP, Emory University School of Medicine